Conversations of Humankind

 - Any student entering grades 7 through 9, who is at least proficient in reading or writing and mathematics

 - Any student proficient at grade level in reading and writing

-The camp is an epistemological (theory of knowledge) study of human conversation with nature.
+The program is an epistemological (theory of knowledge) study of human conversation with nature.
 Human learning is inseparable from our use of imagination and creativity in the pursuit of understanding.
-In the program, we will examine the intersection of mathematics, logic, art, music, language, and science as we grasp with questions that drive our intellectual aspirations.
+In the program, we will examine the intersection of mathematics, logic, art, music, language, and science as we grasp questions that drive our intellectual aspirations.
 Students will be placed in two, multi-aged groups.
 Each group is lead by a master teacher and three to five Master of Arts in Teaching (MAT) graduate students.

-Mike Taber, Associate Professor of Education and Education Department Chair at Colorado College will lead the camp.
+Mike Taber, Associate Professor of Education and Education Department Chair at Colorado College will lead the program.
 Dr. Taber will work closely with a team of master teachers selected from area middle schools for their teaching philosophies that support the integration of science and math with the arts.
 The master teachers will mentor a team of MAT graduate students who will be involved in developing many of the lessons.

 Program Website Edits

 For those parents who visit our website often, please remember to click on the "refresh" icon in your browser window to make sure you are viewing the most recent edits.
 As our program is dynamic in nature, we do tend to edit the web page often.
 If you have previously visited this page and have not "refreshed" it in this current visit, chances are your computer "cookies" have held or "cached" the previous page details.

 2015 Conversations for Humankind Program for Middle Schoolers